pitch2/GenCode/README.md

 ## Credits :

 Made 100% by Adrien Pichon, some functions have been corrected by ChatGPT 3 from OpenIA.
-The beginning of the project dates back to 10/22.
+The beginning of the project dated 22/10/22.

 ## Future features :